phpactor/phpactor/doc/vim-plugin.md

 -------
 [✔] Composer detected - faster class location and more features!
 [✔] Git detected - enables faster refactorings in your repository scope!
+[✔] XDebug is disabled.
+XDebug has a negative effect on performance.

 Config files
 ------------